Categorical enumerative invariants of the ground field: Introduction

 Here $F{\mathbb{M}}^{\sf fr}(g,n)_\bullet$ is a simplicial resolution of $F{\mathbb{M}}^{\sf fr}(g,n)$ which we refer to as {{\sl Mondello's resolution}} as it's first constructed by Mondello~\cite{Mon}.
 The hatted version $\widehat{\mathbb{M}}^{\sf fr}(g,n)$ is given by the normalized singular chain complex of the space $\widehat{M}_{g,n}^{\sf fr}$ constructed in~\cite{KSV}.
 Basically, this is the framed version of the oriented real blowup of $\overline{M}_{g,n}$ along its boundary divisors, see Section~\ref{sec:operads} for more details.
 The first map $i^\sharp$ is constructed explicitly in Section~\ref{sec:mondello}, see Equation~\eqref{eq:in-pro}.
 Our main construction is the second map $\mathbb{I}$ defined in Section~\ref{sec:isomorphism}.
 The natural inclusion map $M_{g,n}^{\sf fr} \hookrightarrow \widehat{M}_{g,n}^{\sf fr}$, being a homotopy equivalence, does not respect the operad structures in the strict sense.
 The map $\mathbb{I}$ is precisely to interpolate between the two operadic compositions using higher coherent homotopies.
 The last map $p$ is a canonical projection map, see Paragraph~\ref{para:composition}.
 We prove in Section~\ref{sec:isomorphism} that the composition $p\mathbb{I}i^\sharp$ induces an isomorphism in homology that also respect the operadic composition on both sides.

-\paragraph{{\bf Geometric understanding of string vertices.}} Using Theorem B, we can finally unlock the mystery of string vertices and the quantum master equation~\eqref{eq:qme}.
-In Section~\ref{sec:fundamental}, we obtain a simple formula expressing the orbifold fundamental class of the symmetric Deligne-Mumford space $\overline{M}_{g,n}/S_n$ in terms ``disk bundles" over string vertices $\{\mathcal{V}_{g,n}\}_{(g,n)}$:
+\paragraph{{\bf Geometric understanding of string vertices.}} Using Theorem B, we can finally unlock the mystery of string vertices and the quantum master equation~\eqref{eq:qme}: there is a distinguished element in $H_{6g-6+2n}\big(F\mathbb{M}^{\sf fr}(g,n)\big)$ given by the homology class of following Feymann type sum

 where the summation is over isomorphism classes of stable graphs of type $(g,n)$, $D_e$ is a degree $2$ element associated to an edge of $G$, and the superscript $\sym$ denotes the symmetrization map.
-Note that the closedness of the right hand side follows from the quantum master equation~\eqref{eq:qme}.
-Note that the above equation makes sense under the isomorphism in Theorem B: the fundamental cycle $[\overline{M}_{g,n}/S_n]$ lies in the $S_n$-invariants of $H_*(\overline{M}_{g,n},\mathbb{Q})$, while the expression on the right hand side of Equation~\eqref{eq:fundamental} lies inside the $S_n$-invariants of $H_*(F\mathbb{M}^{\sf fr}(g,n))$.
+Note that the closedness of this element follows from Equation~\eqref{eq:qme}.
+In Section~\ref{sec:fundamental}, we show that under the isomorphism $p\mathbb{I}i^\sharp$ in Theorem B, this distinguished element is mapped to the orbifold fundamental class of the symmetric Deligne-Mumford space $\overline{M}_{g,n}/S_n$, i.e. we have

-Using the above identity of the fundamental classes, Theorem $A$ follows immediately after unwinding the definitions of CEI.

 Geometrically, Equation~\eqref{eq:fundamental} may be viewed as a decomposition of the fundamental class of the symmetric Deligne-Mumford space $\overline{M}_{g,n}/S_n$ according to its boundary strata labeled by stable graphs.
 String vertices are simply a coherent choice of the complement of a tubular neighborhood of the boundary divisor $\partial \overline{M}_{g,n}/S_n$ in the ambient space $\overline{M}_{g,n}/S_n$ for all $(g,n)$ such that $2g-2+n>0$.
 The coherence equation is precisely the quantum master equation in the Sen-Zwiebach DGLA.
 Once such a coherent choice is made, Equation~\eqref{eq:fundamental} simply corresponds to the decomposition of the fundamental class $[\overline{M}_{g,n}/S_n]$ in terms disk bundles over products of string vertices.